 At runtime, if security is enabled, the username and password passed in by the client application are validated by the server against the users defined in the configuration file.
-If the client application passes in a valid username and password pair for an account that has not expired, the connection is established.
+If the client application passes in a valid username and password pair, the connection is established.
 When the application calls a stored procedure, permissions are checked again.
 If the schema identifies the user as being assigned a role having access to that stored procedure, the procedure is executed.
 If not, an error is returned to the calling application.

-VoltDB uses SHA-256 hashing rather than encryption when passing the username and password between the client and the server.
+VoltDB uses hashing rather than encryption when passing the username and password between the client and the server.
+The Java and C++ clients use SHA-2 hashing while the older clients currently use SHA-1.
 The passwords are also hashed within the database.
 To secure the actual communication between the server and client, you can implement either Transport Layer Security (TLS) or Kerberos security.
-Use of TLS is described in Section 12.7, "Encrypting VoltDB Communication Using TLS/SSL" while the use of Kerberos with VoltDB is described in Section 12.9, "Integrating Kerberos Security with VoltDB".
+Use of TLS is described in Section 12.7, "Encrypting VoltDB Communication Using TLS/SSL" while the use of Kerberos with VoltDB is described in Section 12.8, "Integrating Kerberos Security with VoltDB".